eduardosanzb/DAST/README.md

 Nevertheless, in the western world, we are keen to protect our privacy, How can we get the same benefits as the chinese people but maintain our western/free society perks.
 The proposed solution will give some of those benefits as social interaction and geographical tracking as warning broadcasting, while maintaining our privacy and ensuring transparent and un-centralized data.

+#### Proposed stack
+* Hyperledger Fabric for the ledger
+* Graphql/REST interface for the contract interation
+* Mobile app (cordova/flutter/react native)

 The User flow
 * *Randy* downloads and install the DAST app, which will create his Digital Anonymous Id (DAID)
 * *Randy* continues with his normal life, when he engages in a social interaction will need to do a **social check-in**